konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 |---------------|-------------------------|
 | 0             | 0                       |

-Actually, tftp-hpa is a quite mature implementation, so I was not expecting any bugs there.
+Actually, [tftp-hpa][] is a quite mature implementation, so I was not expecting any bugs there.
 Keep reading to see what I found.

 ### 8.1.
 Sending errors on read request

-The first surprise came from my misunderstanding of how exactly TFTP is supposed to reply to a malformed read request (RRQ).
-Since a client sends RRQ to the control port 69 of the server, I thought that the server would reply with an error packet (ERROR) from the port 69, instead of introducing a new ephemeral port.
+The first surprise came from my misunderstanding of how exactly TFTP is supposed to reply to a malformed read request (`RRQ`).
+Since a client sends `RRQ` to the control port 69 of the server, I thought that the server would reply with an error packet (`ERROR`) from the port 69, instead of introducing a new ephemeral port.

 This is what [RFC 2347][] says about option negotiation:

-> ...the server should simply omit the option from the OACK, respond with an
+> ...the server should simply omit the option from the `OACK`, respond with an
-> alternate value, or send an ERROR packet, with error code 8, to terminate the
+> alternate value, or send an `ERROR` packet, with error code 8, to terminate the
 > transfer.

-No explanation about the port from which the ERROR packet is sent.
+No explanation about the port from which the `ERROR` packet is sent.
 Well, my understanding was wrong.
-The server always allocates a new ephemeral port for sending the ERROR packet.
+The server always allocates a new ephemeral port for sending the `ERROR` packet.
 This kind of makes sense, as the implementation simply forks on a new request.
 One score to the implementation:

 | Spec bugs     | Implementation bugs     |